Editor’s note: This post was updated on October 10, 2022

 So she simply shifted her attention.
 She ended up doing gymnastics for three years and loved it.
 Then her interest switched to badminton.
 She played competitively for a while and was invited to the high performance program.
-That’s her in the picture above, playing in our garden, clearly enjoying herself.

 There were some bumps in the road, but it has all been good.
 My daughter eventually found a physical activity that she enjoyed enough to make it part of her life.
 Along the way, she also learned some valuable life lessons about cliques and inclusion.

 She still cringes when she remembers her experience with the basketball team.
 Then she remembers the fun she had in gymnastics and badminton and the friends she made.

 For my wife and me, our faith in the value of sport stood firm.
 It’s not always a smooth road, but maybe it doesn’t need to be.
 Both daughters have had positive and negative experiences, but they have come away with improved confidence and belief in themselves.

 October 11 is International Day of the Girl.
 It’s a perfect time to think about the things we can do at home to raise confident, strong, and vibrant daughters.
 I think quality sport and physical activity programs are a good place to start.